-Credit risk - a bond issuer may default if it is unable to pay the interest or principal when due.
+Credit risk - U.S. government securities generally have the least credit risk, but are not completely free from credit risk.
+Credit risk is the risk that an issuer may default if it is unable to pay the interest or principal when due.
 If an issuer defaults, the Fund may lose money.
-Changes in a bond issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect the market price of a bond.
+Changes in a bond issuer's credit rating or the market's perception of an issuer's creditworthiness also may affect the value of a bond.
+Any downgrade of securities issued by the U.S. government may result in a downgrade of securities issued by its agencies or instrumentalities.